FilOzone/filecoin-services-payments/SPEC.md

 This applies to both one time payments and standard rate based rail payment flows.

-In the case of live rail payment flows funds are temporarily locked during account settlement and moved into the payee account during rail settlement.
+In the case of live rail payment flows, funds are temporarily locked during account settlement and moved into the payee account during rail settlement.
 We'll refer to these lockup funds as "temporary settling lockup" in this document.

-For one time payments lockup is explicitly added to `lockupCurrent` of the payer account when setting up the rail for one time payments.
+For one time payments lockup is explicitly added to `lockupCurrent` of the payer account when setting up the rail with a call to`modifyRailLockup`.
 Payments are processed immediately in `modifyRailPayment` with a nonzero `oneTimePayment` parameter -- there is no waiting for rail settlement to process these funds.

-Rail payment flows on terminated rails are locked (as the streaming lockup) when `modifyRailPayment` increases the rail's payment rate and are released during settlement of the terminated rail.
+Rail payment flows on terminated rails are locked and known as the streaming lockup.
+These funds are locked when `modifyRailPayment` increases the rail's payment rate or when `modifyRailLockup` changes the lockup period.
+They are released during settlement of the terminated rail.
 This is a very essential point to understand the payments contract.
-Rate based payments paid out during the `lockupPeriod` for a terminated rail are in some ways more similar to one time payments than live rail payment streams.
-All rails are required to lockup the amount needed to cover the entire lockup period for any live rail's current rate.
-But unlike one time payments they are released at the rail's rate through time.
-Finally these funds *must* flow from payer to payee, barring validation interference, unlike one time payments.
+Rate based payments paid out during the `lockupPeriod` for a terminated rail share characteristics of both one time payments and live rail payment streams.
+Like one time payments all rails are required to lockup up front the amount needed to cover the lockup period payment.
+Like live rail payments they `lockupPeriod` payments are released at the rail's rate through time.
+Unique to rail payments after termination is that they *must* flow from payer to payee, barring validation interference.
+One time payments have no such requirement and live rail payments can always be stopped by terminating the rail.

 One important difference between these three cases is how they interact with operator approval.
 Live rail payment flow approval is managed with `rateAllowance` and `rateUsage`.
 Hence temporary settling lockup is added to `lockupCurrent` without any modifications to `lockupUsage` or requirements on `lockupAllowance`.
 In contrast the streaming lockup that covers terminated rail settlement is locked throughout rail duration and consumes `lockupAllowance` to increase the operator approval's `lockupUsage`.
 And of course this is also true of fixed lockup for one time payments.